-Maybe your webshop’s Magento migration may not be your top priority right now, but it’s a decision you need to consider.
-Besides the support that will cease starting with June 2020, there are many other reasons why Magento 2 is better than Magento 1: the newest version has brought important improvements in terms of technology, modularity, and performance.
+Maybe your webshop’s M1 to M2 migration may not be your top priority right now, but it’s a decision you need to consider.
+Besides the support that will cease starting with June 2020, there are many other reasons to migrate M1 to M2, because simply put, Magento 2 is better than Magento 1: the newest version has brought important improvements in terms of technology, modularity, and overall performance.

 The end of Magento 1 is near.
 The process of migration is an opportunity for both the development agency and the client alike.

 Magento 2.x is very different from Magento 1.x, meaning that any custom work completed on the Magento 1.x website will need to be re-done for the new store.

 What are the benefits of moving to Magento 2.x?

 Magento 2 has been designed to overcome some of the key challenges of Magento 1:

 - Performance and scalability: Magento 2 performs better than Magento 1 in all use cases.
 The most important feature is the built-in full page cache, which makes Magento 2 out of the box 50% faster.
 This leads to more conversion and allows Magento 2 to process more orders in the same time span.